slerman12/BrokenWisdoms-V2-in-progress/6-Opposing-Views.md

 ### >$20,000 Debt

-Since being terminated, I had to pay more than $20,000 of studnet debt, since <!--my family was poor when I was an undergrad, and--> the loans were temporarily subsidized for only as long as I was a student or PhD student.
+Since being terminated, I had to pay more than $20,000 of student debt, since <!--my family was poor when I was an undergrad, and--> the loans were temporarily subsidized for only as long as I was a student or PhD student.
 Thanks to drawing from my savings, I paid off all of it.

 ### Almost-Million-Dollar Grants